scalameta/scalafmt/docs/configuration.md

 }
 ```

-uses `align=none` for all files except `.sbt` for which `align=most` will apply.
+uses `align.preset=none` for all files except `.sbt` for which `align.preset=most`
+will apply.
 It will also use different parameters for test suites.

 > This parameter does not modify which files are formatted.